ShipEngine/connect-website/reference/new-package-object.md

      type: |

        [Customs](./customs.md)
+     nullable: false
      description: The customs associate with this package.

    - name: contents
      type: object
+     nullable: false
      description: Describes the items inside the package.

    - name: contents.sku
      type: string
+     nullable: false
      description: The [Stock Keeping Unit](https://en.wikipedia.org/wiki/Stock_keeping_unit).
 This string will be between `0` and `100` characters and will not contain newline characters.

    - name: contents.identifiers
      type: object
+     nullable: false
      description: Your own identifiers for this item.

    - name: contents.salesOrder
      type: object
+     nullable: true
      description: The sales order associated with this item.

    - name: contents.salesOrder.id
      type: string
+     nullable: false
      description: The marketplace's unique ID for the sales order.
 This string will be between `1` and `100` characters and will not contain newline characters.

    - name: contents.salesOrder.identifiers
      type: object
+     nullable: false
      description: Your own identifiers for this sales order.

    - name: contents.salesOrderItem
      type: object
+     nullable: false
      description: The sales order item associated with this item.

    - name: contents.salesOrderItem.id
      type: string
+     nullable: false
      description: The marketplace's unique ID for the sales order item.
 This string will be between `1` and `100` characters and will not contain newline characters.

    - name: contents.salesOrderItem.sku
      type: string
+     nullable: false
      description: The [Stock Keeping Unit](https://en.wikipedia.org/wiki/Stock_keeping_unit).
 This string will be between `0` and `100` characters and will not contain newline characters.

    - name: contents.salesOrderItem.identifiers
      type: object
+     nullable: false
      description: Your own identifiers for this sales order item.

-   - name: contents.product
+   - name: product
      type: object
+     nullable: false
      description: The product associated with this item.

-   - name: contents.product.id
+   - name: product.id
      type: string
+     nullable: false
      description: The product catalog's unique ID for the order.
-This string will be between `1` and `100` characters and will not contain newline characters.
+This string must be between `1` and `100` characters and must not contain newline characters.

-   - name: contents.product.sku
+   - name: product.sku
      type: string
+     nullable: false
      description: The [Stock Keeping Unit](https://en.wikipedia.org/wiki/Stock_keeping_unit).
+This string must be between `0` and `100` characters and must not contain newline characters.

+   - name: product.upc
+     type: string
+     nullable: false
+     description: |

+       The [Universal Product Code](https://en.wikipedia.org/wiki/Universal_Product_Code) for this item.
+This string must be between `0` and `100` characters and must not contain newline characters.

+   - name: product.isbn
+     type: string
+     nullable: false
+     description: |

+       The [International Standard Book Number](https://www.isbn-international.org/) for this item.
+This string must be between `0` and `100` characters and must not contain newline characters.

+   - name: product.asin
+     type: string
+     nullable: false
+     description: |

+       The [Amazon Standard Identification Number](https://www.amazon.com/gp/seller/asin-upc-isbn-info.html) for this item.
+This string must be between `0` and `100` characters and must not contain newline characters.

+   - name: product.fulfillmentSku
+     type: string
+     nullable: false
+     description: |

+       The [Stock Keeping Unit](https://en.wikipedia.org/wiki/Stock_keeping_unit) related to the fulfillment of this item.
+This string must be between `0` and `100` characters and must not contain newline characters.

+   - name: product.inventoryID
+     type: string
+     nullable: false
-This string will be between `0` and `100` characters and will not contain newline characters.
+     description: The inventory ID for this item.
+This string must be between `0` and `100` characters and must not contain newline characters.

-   - name: contents.product.identifiers
+   - name: product.identifiers
      type: object
+     nullable: false
      description: Your own identifiers for this product.

    - name: contents.quantity
      type: object
+     nullable: false
      description: The quantity of this item in the package.

    - name: contents.quantity.value
      type: number
+     nullable: false
      description: The quantity of items.
 The minimum value is `1`.
 This value will not contain decimals.

    - name: contents.unitPrice